Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Self Guided Walking Tour, Zadar, Croatia

-For many years, Zadar, Croatia was a heavily fortified city with double walls protecting its inhabitants.
+MAP.
+For many years, Zadar was heavily fortified with double walls protecting its inhabitants.
 In 1813, previous threats were no longer a concern and the outer wall was removed, leaving a lovely space along the waterfront.

 Beautiful gardens were planted and parks created – as was the Riva, a long promenade for evening strolls.
-Taking a walk along the Zadar Riva is often best done with an ice cream cone in hand!
+Taking a walk along the Riva in Zadar is often best done with an ice cream cone in hand!

 #25 Statue of Spiro Brusina